Culture Shock in Kenya

 Public transport options in Kenya are somewhat limited.
 Driving in Kenya isn't always easy, so expats are advised to hire a local driver, but those who opt to get behind the wheel should drive defensively at all times.

 Corruption and bureaucracy in Kenya

 The economic disparities in Kenya are symptoms of a bigger problem.
-Corruption and mismanagement of public funds have long been a problem, and expats are likely to come across instances of solicited bribery even in their day-to-day lives.
+Corruption and mismanagement of public funds have long been a problem, and expats may come across instances of solicited bribery even in their day-to-day lives.